thetobysiu/deepstory/README.md

 # Deepstory
 Deepstory is an artwork that incorporates Natural Language Generation(NLG) w/GPT-2, Text-to-Speech(TTS) w/Deep Convolutional TTS, speech to animation w/Speech driven animation and image animation w/First Order Motion Model into a media application.

+To put it simply, it turns a text/generated text into a video where the character is animated to speak your story using his/her voice.

-It is a flask web app with a comfortable interface for creating your own story.
+It provides a comfortable web interface and backend written with flask to create your own story.

 ## Folder structure
 ```